gamesbook/protograf/docs/source/script_anatomy.rst

 - **framerate** - the delay in seconds between each "page" of a GIF image; by default this is ``1`` second
-- **cards** - when set to ``True`` will cause all the card fronts to be exported as PNG files;  the names of the files are derived using the PDF filename, with a ``-`` followed by the page number
+- **cards** - when set to ``True`` will cause all the card fronts to be exported as PNG files; the names of the files are based on the PDF filename, with a dash (-) followed by the page number, and ``.png`` file extension

 Example 1.
 Save PNG